-CCDF policie (98.16(d)(1)) s or rules are established by local entities, such as counties or workforce boards .
-Check one. gram rules and policies are set or established at the state or territory level.
-If to question 1.2.2. or all program rules and policies are set or established by local entities or checked, indicate which entities establish the following policies.
-Check all i.
-Eligibility ru les and policies (e.g., income limits) are set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the eligibility policies the local entity(ies) c set. ii.
-Sliding-fee [] C. Other.
-Describe: scale is set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the sliding fee scale policies the local entity(ies) can set. [] C. Other.
-Describe: iii.
-Payment rates and payment policies are set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If can checked, identify the entity and describe the payment rates and payment policies the local entity(ies) can set. [] C. Other.
-Describe: iv.
-Licensing standards and processes are set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of licensing standards and processes the local entity(ies) can set. [] C. Other.
-Describe. v.
-Standards and monitoring processes for license-exempt providers are set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of standards and monitoring processes for license-exempt providers the local entity(ies) can set. [] C. Other.
-Describe: vi.
-Quality improvement activities, including QRIS are set by the: [] A. State or territory.
-Identify the entity. [] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
-If checked, identify the entity and describe the type of quality improvement activities the local entity(ies) can set. [] C. Other.
-Describe: vii.
+[x] a.
+All program rules and policies are set or established at the state or territory level.
+If checked, skip to question 1.2.2.

+[] b.
+Some or all program rules and policies are set or established by local entities or agencies.
+If checked, indicate which entities establish the following policies.
+Check all that apply.

+i.
+Eligibility rules and policies (e.g., income limits) are set by the:

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the eligibility policies the local entity(ies) can set.

+ii.
+Sliding-fee scale is set by the:

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the sliding fee scale policies the local entity(ies) can set.

+iii.
+Payment rates and payment policies are set by the:

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the payment rates and payment policies the local entity(ies) can set.

+- iv.
+Licensing standards and processes are set by the: - [] A. State or territory.
+Identify the entity.

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the type of licensing standards and processes the local entity(ies) can set.

+[] C. Other.
+Describe.

+v.
+Standards and monitoring processes for license-exempt providers are set by the:

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the type of standards and monitoring processes for license-exempt providers the local entity(ies) can set.

+- vi.
+Quality improvement activities, including QRIS are set by the: - [] A. State or territory.
+Identify the entity.

+[] B. Local entity (e.g., counties, workforce boards, early learning coalitions).
+If checked, identify the entity and describe the type of quality improvement activities the local entity(ies) can set.

+- vii.
 Other.
-List and describe any other program rules and policies that are set at a level other than the state or territory level: 1.2.2 Implementation responsibility The Lead Agency has broad authority to operate (i.e., implement activities) through other agencies, as long as it retains overall responsibility.
-Complete the table below to identify which entity(ies) implements or performs CCDF services.
+List and describe any other program rules and policies that are set at a level other than the state or territory level: - 1.2.2 Implementation responsibility a.

-a.
 Check the box(es) to indicate which entity(ies) implement or perform CCDF services.